MicrosoftDocs/quantum-docs/articles/how-to-work-with-sessions.md

 ## Session timeouts

 A session times out if no new job is submitted within the Session for 10 minutes.
 The session reports a status of **TimedOut**.
-To avoid that, you can add a `with` block so the session close() is invoked at the end of the code block.
+To avoid this, add a `with` block so the session close() is invoked at the end of the code block.

 > [!NOTE]
 > If there are errors or bugs in your program, it might take more than 10 minutes to submit a new job after the previous jobs in the Session have all completed.

 ## Job failure policy within sessions

 The default policy for a session when a job fails is to end that Session.
-If you try to submit any subsequent job within the same session, they'll be rejected by the service and the session'll report a status of **Failed**.
-Any in progress job is attempted to be cancelled.
+If you submit an additional job within the same session, the service rejects it and the session reports a status of **Failed**.
+Any in progress jobs are cancelled.

 However, this behavior can be changed by specifying a job failure policy of `job_failure_policy=SessionJobFailurePolicy.CONTINUE`, instead of the default `SessionJobFailurePolicy.ABORT`, when creating the session.
 When the job failure policy is `CONTINUE`, the service continues to accept jobs.
 The session reports a status of **Failure(s)** in this case, which will change to **Failed** once the session is closed.

-If the session is never closed and times out, the status is **TimedOut** even if there's been job failures.
+If the session is never closed and times out, the status is **TimedOut** even if jobs have failed.

 ## Next steps